thisDotLucas/WeatherDash/README.md

 # WeatherDash
-User interface for weatherdash wich collects sensor data from a sensor and compares it to offical data.
+User interface for weatherdash which collects sensor data from a sensor and compares it to offical data.